 Win more contracts, stand out from the crowd, and be the go-to security firm in your region by understanding the market, and following these tips.

 We’ve all been there before.
 The schedule is starting to thin out, and you’re wondering how to secure more security contracts for your firm.
-You might be searching online for things like “How to get more contracts for security guard services” Preview (opens in a new tab)while you begin to sweat about making payroll two months from now.
+You might be searching online for things like “How to get more contracts for security guard services” while you begin to sweat about making payroll two months from now.
 This guide will show you how to win security contracts and expand your business presence.

 1. Know Your Competition